Marion Section: Description

-Little Bombay is a neighborhood in the Journal Square and Marion neighborhoods.
-It is home to the one of the highest concentrations of Asian Indians in the Western Hemisphere and one of at least 24 enclaves characterized as a Little India which have emerged within the New York City Metropolitan Area.
+India Square is a neighborhood in the Journal Square and Marion neighborhoods.
+It is home to one of the highest concentrations of Asian Indians in the Western Hemisphere and one of at least 24 enclaves characterized as a Little India which have emerged within the New York City Metropolitan Area.
 Little Bombay is centered by India Square, a two-block stretch of Newark Avenue home to over 13,000 people of Indian origin.
 As of the 2010 Census, the area had a population of over 27,000, with the majority being of Indian descent.
-As of the 2010 Census, over 27,000 Asian Indians accounted for 10.9% of Jersey City's population, Jersey City as a whole has Indian-Americans representing more than 10% of the total population, which is the highest proportion found in any major American city.
+As of the 2010 census, over 27,000 Asian Indians accounted for 10.9% of Jersey City's population.

+Potential PATH station

+Although the PATH train runs through the district, there is no station there.
+During his terms as Mayor of Jersey City in the 1980s and 1990s, Gerald McCann called for a new station.
+Another former mayor, Jerramiah Healy also requested that a PATH stop be built at Broadway and West Side Avenue, augmenting service at the nearest station at Journal Square.
+There are a growing number housing units being built in the Marion Section and government officials find a stop on the PATH system will be necessary to unclog the city streets and lessen the commute for residents and to bolster development in the neighborhood, which has fewer cultural attractions than others in the city.
+The city entered into an agreement in 2018 that the agency would conduct a feasibility study.
+After some delays, the report was completed in 2020.